Here are some samples of my works in graphite, charcoal, pastels, watercolours, acrylics, and oils.

 I'm happy to discuss the possibilities of creating your dream image - just contact when convenient.

 Acrylics are very good for large canvases as unlike oils it is possible to complete compicated subjects quickly as there is no need for long drying times.
 The first below was completed in single outdoor sitting.
-The subject is a hillside of various daffodils in split fields.
-The other three are abstract landscapes completed for a commission.
+The subject is varieties daffodils and narcissis fields growing on a hillside in Angus, Scotland during the month of March.

-The Charging Black Bull is an 90 cm x 60 cm oil on canvas.
+The Charging Black Bull was inspired by Costa Blanca Spanish bull fighting.
+It is an 90 cm x 60 cm oil on canvas.

 Below are examples of oil painting commissions.

-The first was a privately commisioned oil on box canvas 25 cm x 35 cm, the source was an e-mailed digital photo.
+The child was a privately commisioned oil on box canvas 25 cm x 35 cm, the source image was an e-mailed digital photo.

-The third, "Rita's Baltic Surprise" oil on canvas 100cm x 40cm.
-Privately commisioned, source was mobile phone image transferred via Facebook.
+The third, entitled "Rita's Baltic Surprise" is oil on canvas 100cm x 40cm. the surprise came from the splash of a wave of cold seawater that soaked the leg of her jeans.
+Privately commisioned based on a mobile phone image transferred via Facebook.